 The Bachelor of Arts program in Secondary Education Social Science prepares students to teach 6th through 12th grade in a variety of urban and suburban education settings, including public and private middle schools and high schools.

 Students learn educational theories and effective teaching practices, participate in field experiences, which require observation and participation in teaching activities at multiple schools, and student teaching.
 Students should meet early and regularly with their advisor to design and monitor their program of study.

 The program combines theoretical principles of education and field work with the student's choice of major.
 Students follow a general pattern of study for middle school and high school levels.
 In all cases, appropriate field experience plays an integral role.

 Students entering the program must be able and willing to devote themselves to a program requiring a minimum of 100 hours of daytime field experiences in schools.
 These school-based clinical hours are completed in conjunction with methodology courses that require students to spend a half-day each week in a school.
+As students will be completing requirements to earn the IB Certificate, a majority of the 100-110 hours will be completed in International Baccalaureate Schools.
 In addition, the student must spend a minimum of 11 weeks in full-time student teaching.

 Please make sure you consult the Liberal Studies Requirements, Major Requirements, and College Core Requirements for full degree requirements.